mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 If you have been told to be on a clear liquid diet you shouldn't eat any solid food after midnight the night before your procedure and you should continue to drink clear liquids up to 2 hours before you arrive at the hospital for your procedure.

-#### The Day of the Procedure
+#### The Day Your Catheter is Inserted
 Your transplant coordinator will work with you to schedule the insertion of your catheter; it's likely that you'll be asked to report to the Surgical Day Hospital, where the catheter will be inserted, several hours before the procedure takes place.
 This will allow the medical team to evaluate you and make sure everything is in order before they insert the catheter.

 You will probably already be staying in a nearby hotel or apartment.
 On the morning of the procedure you may shower, but you shouldn't apply any creams or lotions to your body.
 Take any medications you've been instructed to take.

 If you wear contact lenses you should wear glasses on the day your catheter is inserted.
 If you don't own glasses then bring a container for your contact lenses to the hospital with you.

-You and your caregiver should leave any valuables or jewelry at home.
+You and your caregiver should leave all valuables, including jewelry, at home.
 Bring only your medications and the money you need for the day to the hospital.

 Enter the hospital through the main entrance at 1275 York Avenue.
-Take the M elevators at the top of the escalator to the 2nd floor.
+Take the M elevators at the top of the escalator to the 2<span class="superscript">nd</span> floor.
 As you step off the elevator, enter the double doors to the Surgical Day Hospital.
 Check in at the desk.
 Please arrive on time.

 In the SDH, you will change into a gown, robe, and slippers.
 When you are ready, you will be taken to Interventional Radiology.

 #### The Procedure
 <div class="image-placeholder"><p>Image Placeholder: A diagram or image showing the incision and placement of the catheter.
 The text is quite intimidating, so it'd be good to show the procedure in reasonable detail to allay fears.</p></div>

 The placement of the catheter should take about 30 minutes.
-First, an IV line will be started and you will be given some medication through the IV line to control pain and any anxiety; the medication will relax you.
+First, an IV line will be started and you will be given medication through your IV line to make you sleepy.
 Your blood pressure, heart rate, breathing, and oxygen levels will be monitored during your procedure.

 Two areas of your body will be numbed with a local anesthetic.
 A small incision (surgical cut) will be made near your collarbone, usually at the base of your neck.
 This incision will be used to gain access to the vein where the catheter will be placed.